 Locals have their own way of talking about their hometown, so don’t get confused if you hear people uttering names like “The Six,” “T.O,” “Hogtown,” “Hollywood North,” “Queen City,” or even “Megacity.”.
 All of those have their detailed origin, so go out on the web and explore some of the town’s lore and urban legends.
 It is said that a thousand miles journey begins with a single step, so let’s go over the basics.

-What to Do Before Moving to Canada?
+What to Do Before Moving to Canada and Before You Employ an Overseas Shipping Company?

 The first thing you need to do after you decide to move to Canada is to check what paperwork is required for it.
 Citizens of the United States do not need a visa to enter Canada.
 There are, however, a number of documents that are required and conditions to be met for a permanent move, especially regarding your future employment.
 Some professions do not require a work permit across the border.
 Still, most of them do, so be sure to go through the information posted online or to contact the consular office for a detailed guide to administrative issues.